 This process is important because it provides public notice of an LLC’s owners’ intent to conduct business with limited personal liability.
 However, registering correctly doesn’t end there.
 For one thing, it must be renewed yearly.
 For another, it’s not enough simply to register your LLC.

 Additionally, it is crucial you maintain appropriate LLC documents and records, including an operating agreement to avoid future disputes among owners.
-While operating agreements are not mandated by Oregon, they are highly advisable.
+While operating agreements are not mandated by Oregon law, they are highly advisable.

 The old saying is true: An ounce of prevention is worth a pound of cure.
-With so much at stake, it’s important to begin your LLC formation process with guidance from a legal and tax advisor, so contact Underwood Law LLC today to see how we can assist you with your business formation.
-We’ll help you ensure your business is a success, now and for the foreseeable future.
+With so much at stake, it’s important to begin your LLC’s formation with guidance from a business lawyer and a tax advisor.